Outbreak Response Plan

 MASKS:

-• N95 respirator masks will be used in the facility by staff to reduce the wearer’s exposure to airborne particles, from small particle aerosols to large droplets during aerosol generating procedures as outlined by the Centers for Disease Control.
+• N95 respirator masks will be used in the facility by staff to reduce the wearer’s exposure to airborne particles, from small particle aerosols to large droplets for direct resident care.

 TRANSPORT: